jfhbrook/susitna/README.md

 - Editing and running
   - [X] upsert lines
   - [X] delete lines
-  - [ ] decide on syntax between deleting lines and inserting blank lines
+  - [ ] fix line deletes
+    - syntax for delete should be bare `10`
-    - should `10 _` delete the line or insert a blank line?
+    - syntax for blank should be `10 rem`
+    - `10 ;` should be sugar for `10 rem`
+    - blank line logic should be implemented in recreator
     - write an ADR about this
-  - [ ] push delete/blank parse into an ident() parser
   - [ ] load entire program
   - [ ] reset entire program
   - [ ] editor tests